 Each facilitator is also working through something real of their own — a book, a business, a study, a craft.
 That's what allows them to show up as a fellow traveler rather than a teacher, and to stay in touch with their empathy.
 We are not your child's parents and we never could be.
 From that distance, the magic they already carry becomes easier to see.

-Guhan Sethupathy, father of Ghavin, describes how School of Quest changed his son's relationship with academics, essay writing, failure, and confidence.
+Guhan Sethupathy and Simi Hemrajani describe how School of Quest changed their children's relationship with academics, essays, failure, confidence, and self-belief.

 I wasn't looking for results on paper like other parents.
 I needed to see the change in his character — that is what I was always looking for.